Topological order and Fractons from Gauging Exponential Symmetries: Global and Exponential Charge Symmetries Gauge Theories

 with $\mathcal{Q}_r$ and $\mathcal{B}_r$ the $\mathbb{Z}_N$ charge and flux operators, defined as

 as illustrated in Fig. \ref{exp_symm_model}(c).

-First, we emphasize that the aforementioned protocol only works when $a \neq 0 $ mod rad($N$), so the symmetries we begin with are global symmetries.
+Finally, we emphasize that the aforementioned protocol only works when $a \neq 0 $ mod rad ($N$), so the symmetries we begin with are global symmetries.
 If $a = p \,\text{rad}(N)$, for some $p\in \mathbb Z$ one can infer that there exists a finite integer $m$ such that $a^{m}=0$ mod $N$.
-Consequently, the exponential symmetry acts only on a finite number of degrees of freedom for sites $|r|<m$ such local symmetry cannot be further gauged.
-We now study the low-energy physics of the Hamiltonian in Eq. \eqref{model1}, such as its ground state properties, topological sectors, and elementary excitations.
+Consequently, the exponential symmetry acts only on a finite number of degrees of freedom for sites $|r|<m$ and some of the symmetries in Eq.~\ref{charges} are reduce to a local symmetry.

-\subsection{Ground State Degeneracy}
+\subsubsection{Ground state degeneracy}

-The phase described by the ground state of the Hamiltonian in Eq. \eqref{model1} is gapped and topologically ordered.
-The model sits at an exactly solvable point, allowing us to solve the system exactly.
-We now count the ground state degeneracy when the system is put on a torus, which can be non-trivial on compact lattices.
-Every term in the Hamiltonian commute with each other so we can diagonalize all of them simultaneously.
-As each one of the operators obey $\mathcal Q_r^N=\mathds1$ and $\mathcal B_r^N=\mathds1$, they have eigenvalues $e^{2\pi ip/N}$ for $p=0, 1, \ldots, N-1$.
-Here, we focus on the ground state space, corresponding to the eigenvalues $+1$, minimizing the Hamiltonian energy
+We now count the ground-state degeneracy when the system is placed on a torus.
+Since every term in the Hamiltonian commutes with all others, they can be diagonalized simultaneously.
+Each operator satisfies $\mathcal Q_r^N=\mathds1$ and $\mathcal B_r^N=\mathds1$, so their eigenvalues are $e^{2\pi i p/N}$ with $p=0, 1, \ldots, N-1$.
+We focus on the ground-state subspace, corresponding to eigenvalue $+1$ for all operators, which minimizes the Hamiltonian energy:

-The ground state space is characterized by the local requirement of vanishing $\mathbb{Z}_N$ charge and flux everywhere.
-In such case, one can distinguish elements in $\mathcal{H}_0$, if degenerate, only through global features, which is the essence of topologically ordered states.

-In the following, we assume periodic boundary conditions for the lattice in both $x$ and $y$ directions.
-This introduces consistency requirements on the field boundary configurations such that the conserved quantities in Eq. \eqref{charges} and \eqref{con2} are well defined.
-In terms of the $\mathbb{Z}_N$ degrees of freedom, the conservation equations in Eq. \eqref{charges} translate into
+The ground-state space is therefore defined by the local requirement that both the $\mathbb{Z}_N$ charge and the flux vanish everywhere.
+In the following, we impose periodic boundary conditions in both $x$ and $y$ directions.
+These introduce additional global constraints on the allowed field configurations so that the conserved quantities in Eq.\eqref{charges} and Eq.\eqref{con2} remain well defined.
+In terms of the $\mathbb{Z}_N$ degrees of freedom, the conservation equations in Eq.\eqref{charges} take the form

-and similarly for the flux conservations in Eq. \eqref{con2} in terms of the $\mathcal{B}_r$ operators.
-In the above, $N_a$ is the greatest divider of $N$ that is coprime to $a$, and the $\rho$ factors are given by
+and similarly for the flux conservation in Eq.\eqref{con2}, expressed in terms of the $\mathcal{B}_r$ operators.
+Here, $N_a$ is the greatest divisor of $N$ that is coprime to $a$, and the $\rho$ factors are given by

-where $L_x$ and $L_y$ are the linear sizes of the lattice in the $x$ and $y$ directions.
-For a detailed derivation of Eq. \eqref{conserv} and the $\rho$ factors, see Appendix \ref{global_constraints}.
+where $L_x$ and $L_y$ denote the linear dimensions of the lattice in the $x$ and $y$ directions.
+A detailed derivation of Eq.~\eqref{conserv} and the $\rho$ factors is given in Appendix~\ref{global_constraints}.